piersoft/ckan-docker/README.md

 	docker compose up

+Patch DCATAP_IT for SOLR Schema (IN ORDER):
 **STOP BUILD: CTRL+C**

-Patch DCATAP_IT for SOLR Schema:

 	docker cp ckan/patches/managed-schema solr:/var/solr/data/ckan/conf/managed-schema
- 	docker start datapusher db solr redis ckan nginx
+ 	docker start datapusher db solr redis ckan nginx docker exec -it ckan sh /docker-entrypoint.d/03_ckan_groups.end docker restart ckan

 This will start up the containers in the current window.
 By default the containers will log direct to this window with each container using a different colour.